Gerrit Schimmelpenninck: Politics and diplomacy

-The primary reason of William II to get him to the Netherlands and have him be appointed as Prime Minister of the Netherlands was to keep Thorbecke out of the Council of Ministers.
-In March 1848 he became Chairman of the Council of Ministers, holding the ministerial offices of Minister of Foreign Affairs and Minister of Finance.
+Schimmelpenninck was appointed Minister of Foreign Affairs and Minister of Finance on 25 March 1848.
+His appointments were temporary until definitive ministries would be formed.
+He also became Chairman of the Council of Ministers, a precursor to the modern-day position of prime minister.
+His views ranged from liberal to conservative.
+The primary reason of William II to get him to the Netherlands and have him be appointed as prime minister was to keep Thorbecke out of the Council of Ministers.
 His proposal to design a Constitution following British model, which would imply that the Senate could not be dissolved by the King, was rejected by the other ministers.
-He tendered his resignation on 14 May 1848 and was succeeded by Jacob de Kempenaer.
+His term ended on 17 May 1848, three days after he tendered his resignation, and he was succeeded by Jacob de Kempenaer.